nya3jp/tast/docs/writing_tests.md

 greatly aid in future refactorings (since it can be hard to determine the full set of Tast-based tests that must be run to exercise the package).
 See [How to Write Go Code: Testing] and [Go's testing package] for more information about writing unit tests for Go code.
-The [Best practices for writing Chrome OS unit tests] document contains additional suggestions that may be helpful (despite being C++-centric).
+The [Best practices for writing ChromeOS unit tests] document contains additional suggestions that may be helpful (despite being C++-centric).